-Forget takeout, this Whole30 compliant orange chicken is natural sweet and tangy with bold Asian flavors.
-Serve over cauliflower rice or bok choy.
+Forget takeout, this Whole30 compliant orange chicken is naturally sweet and tangy with bold Asian flavors.
+Serve over cauliflower rice and steamed bok choy.

 1.5 lbs boneless, skinless chicken thighs, cut into cubes

 1/2 a tsp orange zest, plus more to garnish

 3 tbsp grass fed ghee, divided

 1 tsp freshly minced ginger

 1/2 tsp crushed red pepper flakes